 Bat houses are often considered “no maintenance.”
 But it’s still a good idea to check each house once a season for wear and tear; if the wood is warped, then it’s not as warm or secure anymore and should be repaired or replaced.

 Bats can live to be 30 years old, yet they only birth one pup a year.
 Help bats ease into retirement by giving them everything they need to survive with shelter and water.
-Their low birth rate makes them more prone to extinction, so make a point to support the bats in your area and view our full selection of bat houses.
+Their low birth rate makes them more prone to extinction, so make a point to support the bats in your area.
+Shop bat houses at Duncraft.com.